Which maintains a cooler temperature longer when placed inside a cooler; ice, dry ice or ice packs?

 If you are simply looking for a small ice pack to throw in with a lunch box or a more affordable approach, check out the choices below.
 While these may not last as long as the ice packs outlined above, these will do the trick for a lunch or day trip.

 This set of four ice packs is a popular choice for many users.
-They are great for lunch bags and boxes.
-They are small at only 4.75” square and .25 inches thick.
+They are great for lunch bags and boxes because they are small at only 4.75” square and .25 inches thick.
 The pack itself has a hard plastic shell that surrounds the nontoxic gel inside.
 It is best suited for keeping a small area cool.
 However, with these packs, if you use all four at one time, you can increase the space that it is able to cool.
-This means you could even use them effectively in a larger sized cooler.
+Thus, you could even use them effectively (if spaced properly) in a larger sized cooler._______________________________

 The best cooler ice packs for many people are simply sheets of ice.
+This is essentially what the Flexi Freeze is.
 They are chemical free and 100% water based.
-They provide flexible coverage for anything inside your cooler and they can be cut down to ensure a fit that still leaves you room in the cooler.
+FlexiFreeze provides flexible coverage for anything inside your cooler and they can be cut down to ensure a fit that still leaves you room in the cooler.
+These are the perfect solution for anyone that might need a customized approach to an ice pack.

 These sheets last hours longer than regular ice.
 They have a 3 ply material to keep the frozen material inside of each of the little squares.
 When frozen you can bend it and twist it to fit your cooler or you can cut it down to fit even better.
 It is nontoxic and will not drip.
 You can even use this ice pack to relieve muscle aches.
 All you have to do is soak it in water and then freeze it.
 You cannot get much easier than that.